oreoluwadekunle/python-tkinter-projects/guess-the-number/README.md

 4. Guess numbers and use the number pad to input guesses
 5. Use hints strategically (Hint button)
 6. When you guess correctly, enter your name to save your score

-### Multiplayer

-1. Click on the "Multiplayer" tab
-2. Add player names one by one using the Player Name field
-3. (Optional) Adjust game settings (default: 1-100, 10 attempts)
-4. Click "Start Multiplayer Game"
-5. Players take turns guessing in order
-6. First player to guess the number wins!
-7. Game displays final scores with rankings

 ## Requirements